 Dissertation: Grammatical functions in the syntax of Japanese nominals

 Dissertation: Causal connectives in the early history of English: A study of diachronic syntax

 Megumi died on January 23, 1999.
 She was Senior Research Scientist at SRI International in Menlo Park, California.
-There is a Memorial Page for her hosted by the Stanford Linguistics Department.

 Dissertation: Zero anaphora: The case of Japanese